 A round ends when one of the players has no cards left in their hand.
 The remaining cards that players have in their hand go to the discard pile.
 The cards laid in rows at the center of the table remain in place.
 The player who ended the round becomes the new dealer.

 End of the game

-If a player collects 7 different species (7 sets of at least 1 flock), or 3 flocks of 2 different species (two sets of at least 3 birds, they win.
+If a player collects either 1 flock of 7 different species (7 sets of at least 1 flock), or 3 flocks of 2 different species (two sets of at least 3 flocks), they win.